 There are many similarities in stories told across the Pacific.
 Many of the stories are sacred and are not openly discussed as it is considered to be disrespectful.
 The interpretations can vary from tribe to tribe and family to family, and it is difficult to present this information in a way that will do it justice.

 What is important about these stories and beliefs is that it shows us that there is a different way of relating to sharks and the ocean, where humans live in harmony and not in domination of nature, where wild animals are admired and accepted and where the utmost respect is given to the forces of the ocean.

 And this is not some mythical lost civilization - this is alive and strong in the Pacific Islands.

-I believe this is one of the reasons why the small countries of Oceania (Pacific Islands) are currently making the biggest strides in shark conservation and are putting the large, developed Nations to shame.
+We believe this is one of the reasons why the small countries of Oceania (Pacific Islands) are currently making the biggest strides in shark conservation and are putting the large, developed Nations to shame.